UoB-COMSM0110/2024-group-5/README.md

 <br>

 We provided helpful documentation with each commit so members were aware of each other's progress.
 In addition, commits were tagged with comments by other members with strengths and/or recommendations so as to keep improving upon our work.
 Once a branch was deemed to be finished, the issue was moved from `in progress` to `in review` on the Kanban board and a pull request was made for the branch to be merged into branch `main` or `develop`.
 Once the code in the branch was validated to be working, it was either integrated into the final version of the game or deleted.
 This signified that the issue was closed, and the corresponding item was moved from `in review` to `done` on the board.
-Overall, usage of GitHub was vital to our performance as a team
+Overall, usage of GitHub was vital to our performance as a team, allowing us to streamline our development process, facilitating code sharing, and ensuring project transparency.

 [^1]: Nielsen, J. (1994a).
 Enhancing the explanatory power of usability heuristics.
 Proc.
 ACM CHI'94 Conf.
 (Boston, MA, April 24-28), 152-158.
 [^2]: Obtained from Nielsen Norman Group.
 Available at: https://media.nngroup.com/media/articles/attachments/Heuristic_Evaluation_Workbook_1_Fillable.pdf